29Rohit/Advanced-Physical-Design-using-OpenLANE-Sky130-Overview/README.md

 ![work2](https://user-images.githubusercontent.com/20563301/123817565-e71e5f00-d915-11eb-8fa1-ba4fb781980c.PNG)

-This repository contains the usage of tools like iverilog, gtkwave and yosys for open-source RTL Design.
-The content is documentation of tasks carried out during VSD "RTL Design Using Verilog With SKY130 Technology".

 SKY130 is the hardware industry's first open-source process design kit (PDK) released by SkyWater Technology Foundry in collaboration with Google giving all hardware design experts and aficionados, a worldwide access to their IP functions and open source ASICs.
 More details [here.](https://github.com/google/skywater-pdk).